pk study of tacrolimus in rats: another VAMS success story

 Findings of the Study

-The results of the study suggest that VAMS devices can be instrumental in blood sampling lab animals and pharmacokinetic studies in rats.
-VAMS devices can also be recommended in studying other drugs and can help reduce the sample size (number of rats).
+The results of the study suggest that Mira devices with VAMS can be instrumental in blood sampling lab animals and pharmacokinetic studies in rats.
+These devices can also be recommended in studying other drugs and can help reduce the sample size (number of rats).

 The science of microsampling is finding its place in pharmacokinetic evaluations and has made blood sampling lab animals much easier.